 Lawmaker Aims To Curb Social Media Addiction With New Bill

-In the latest action against major tech companies, freshman Sen. Josh Hawley (R-Mo.) introduced a bill on Tuesday — the Social Media Addiction Reduction Technology or SMART Act — that would ban "addictive" social media features.
+In the latest action against major tech companies, freshman Sen. Josh Hawley, R-Mo., introduced a bill on Tuesday — the Social Media Addiction Reduction Technology or SMART Act — that would ban "addictive" social media features.

 Most social media platforms are known for their infinite scrolling effect, which allows users to see all of the content on their newsfeeds in one visit to the site if they continue to scroll to the bottom of the page.
 If the bill was passed, users would have to actively refresh their Twitter and Facebook newsfeeds after a scrolling limit is exceeded.